Yutani140x/saturnix-camera/README.md

 ## What it is

-SATURNIX is a DIY digital camera built on Raspberry Pi Zero 2W with a 16MP autofocus sensor, 2" LCD viewfinder, and built-in film simulation engine.
-It shoots RAW+JPG and processes photos on-device with JPEG presets processed on-device, designed to mimic film-inspired color response — from S-Gold to a custom saturnix preset.
+SATURNIX is a DIY digital camera built on a Raspberry Pi Zero 2W with a 16MP autofocus sensor and a small LCD viewfinder.
+It shoots RAW+JPG and processes photos on-device using simple JPEG presets inspired by film stocks.
+Everything runs locally on the device.
+No cloud, no external apps.

 ---